 First Punic War | Second Punic War | Third Punic War

-At the end of the First Punic War, in 241 B.C., Carthage agreed to pay a steep tribute to Rome, but it wasn't enough to devastate the nation of traders and merchants: Rome and Carthage would soon fight again.
+At the end of the First Punic War, in 241 B.C., Carthage agreed to pay a steep tribute to Rome, but depleting the coffers wasn't enough to devastate the north African nation of traders and merchants: Rome and Carthage would soon fight again.

-In the interim between the First and Second Punic Wars, the Phoenician hero and military leader Hamilcar Barca conquered much of Spain, while Rome took Corsica.
+In the interim between the First and Second Punic Wars (also known as the Hannibalic War), the Phoenician hero and military leader Hamilcar Barca conquered much of Spain, while Rome took Corsica.
 Hamilcar longed to get revenge against the Romans for the defeat in Punic War I, but realizing that wasn't to be, he taught hatred of Rome to his son, Hannibal.

 Hannibal - Second Punic War General

 The Second Punic War broke out in 218 when Hannibal took control of the Greek city and Roman ally, Saguntum (in Spain).
 Rome thought it would be easy to defeat Hannibal, but Hannibal was full of surprises, including his manner of entering the Italic peninsula from Spain.
 Leaving 20,000 troops with his brother Hasdrubal, Hannibal went further north on the Rhone River than the Romans expected and crossed the river with his elephants on flotation devices.
 He didn't have as much manpower as the Romans, but he counted on the support and alliance of Italian tribes unhappy with Rome.